CDA firefighters cool off residents with Rain in the Park

 Fire Chief Tom Greif said last year’s two Rain in the Park events were a big hit, so they scheduled more this year, including the first one of the summer on Saturday.

-“We don’t want to just engage with the community on 911 calls, you know,” Greif said.
+“We don’t want to just engage with the community on 911 calls, you know,” Grief said.
 “We want to do it in a nonemergent setting like this.”

 Firefighters passed out red plastic fire hats to children, many of whom wore them as the water drenched them.